 - 6.1.
-Research Proposal: Candidates are required to submit a proposal concerning the research they propose to undertake during the tenure of the Studentship. - (i) The Research Proposal should give details of: - the proposed topic of the research; - the proposed nature, scope and methodology of the research; - the relevance and importance of the study; - a preliminary literature review; - where the research will be carried out, and should specify other investigators involved in the research, where relevant; - the proposed duration of the research. - (ii) The research proposal should be no more than 5000 words for applications in the Humanities and Social Sciences and 2000 words in the Sciences. - (iii) Candidates are advised to consult either (i) their supervisor or (ii) the Professor/Head with appropriate subject expertise in the relevant Department/School concerning their proposal in advance of making an application. - (iv) The Research Proposal must be anonymous.
-The candidate's name should not be included in the title, headers or footers; it can be included in references and the bibliography in reference to publications and other materials created by the candidate. - 6.2.
+Research Proposal: Candidates are required to submit a proposal concerning the research they propose to undertake during the tenure of the Studentship. - (i) The Research Proposal should give details of: - the proposed topic, nature and scope of the research; - the proposed methodology of the research; - the relevance and importance of the study; - a preliminary literature review; - where the research will be carried out, and other investigators involved in the research, where relevant; - the proposed duration of the research. - (ii) The research proposal should be max.
+5000 words for applications in the Humanities and Social Sciences and max.
+2000 words in the Sciences.
+Word counts are exclusive of captions, references and bibliography. - (iii) Candidates are advised to consult either (i) their supervisor or (ii) the Professor/Head with appropriate subject expertise in the relevant Department/School concerning their proposal in advance of making an application. - (iv) The research proposal must be anonymous.
+The candidate's name must not be included in the title, headers or footers; it can be included in references and the bibliography in reference to publications and other materials created by the candidate. - 6.2.
 Abstract of Research Proposal: Candidates are required to submit a short abstract of the research proposal (max.
-200 words).
-The candidate's name should not be included in the title, headers or footers as this will be included in the invitation to prospective independent subject specialists asking them to review the research proposal. - 6.3.
-Both the research proposal and the abstract must be submitted as individual documents, as these will be forwarded to the independent subject specialists during the assessment process. - 6.4.
-Personal Statement (to be no more than 400 words): The personal statement will complement the formal academic documentation submitted with the application and should provide the Interview Panel with a deeper knowledge of the formative experiences, ambitions, goals and motivations of candidates invited to interview. - 6.5.
-Curriculum Vitae: to include academic and other relevant achievements to date. - 6.6.
-Certified Academic Transcripts: to be submitted for each degree and diploma awarded. - 6.7.
-Reports of two Academic Referees: a specific NUI report form (available at www.nui.ie/awards) is to be completed by the referee(s) and (i) returned to the candidate in a sealed envelope or (ii) emailed directly to awards@nui.ie.
-It is the responsibility of the candidate to ensure that the references are submitted to NUI by their referees by the closing date.
-If references are not submitted by the closing date, a candidate's application may be deemed ineligible for consideration.
+200 words) and highlight key words that can be used to source appropriate experts in the field(s) of study.
+Where the proposed research is interdisciplinary or multidisciplinary in nature this should also be highlighted.
+The abstract must be anonymous.
+The candidate's name must not be included in the title, headers or footers.

+To note: the abstract will be included in the invitation to prospective independent subject specialists and may also be used by non-specialist members of the appointed Interview Panel.

+6.3.
+Personal Statement: The personal statement (max.
+400 words) will complement the formal academic documentation submitted with the application and should provide the Interview